CHRS Knowledge Base

 HR 9.0 vs CHRS

-Expand or collapse content What is the difference between the 9.0 LCD process and the CHRS LCD process?
+What is the difference between the 9.0 LCD process and the CHRS LCD process?

 The biggest difference is the first step.
 Instead of campuses loading the SCO Pay Tape, the SCO Pay Tape Load will be handled centrally by System Wide Human Resources (SWHR).